Black-Star-Institute/blackstar.github.io/docs/people/burisch_deborah.md

 So far, the best guess I have is this:

 - Deborah's maternal grandfather [James H. Huffman](huffman_james.md) was a friend of Forrestal. [source?]
 - When her mother remarried, Deborah's father-in-law [Harry Burisch](burisch_harry.md) worked as a courier for Majestic 12. [source?]
+The problem with this is that I can't find a record of Doris having the surname Burisch before 1982.
+Did Harry have enough time to befriend James Huffman before he died in 1982?
 - Deborah became a member of Majestic 12 as a result of these family connections. [source?]

 # Taped statements